ayebear/netlib/README.md

 // Create a TCP server, and listen on port 2500 net::TcpServer server(2500);

+// You can also set the listening port after construction net::TcpServer server;
+server.setListeningPort(2500);

 // Setup callbacks
-// Bind to a real function (you can also use a lambda) using namespace std::placeholders;
+using namespace std::placeholders;
 server.setPacketCallback(std::bind(&MyServer::handlePacket, this, _1, _2));
-// You can also set callbacks for when clients connect and disconnect
+server.setConnectedCallback(std::bind(&MyServer::handleClientConnected, this, _1));
+server.setDisconnectedCallback(std::bind(&MyServer::handleClientDisconnected, this, _1));

-// Start the server
+// Start the server (spawns a new thread, then returns) server.start();
-server.start();

 // Do other things while the server is running